 Thailand Retirement Visa 2020 is going to see more changes.
 A Thailand retirement visa, as commonly referred to it as such because people applying for this type of visa are retirees who wish to spend their retirement in Thailand.
 Also, you will not be allowed to work under this type of visa.
+See how best retiring in Thailand works.
 What others also refer to as a retirement visa is officially known as an extension of stay based on retirement.
 Note that many expats tend to get married in Thailand, register your marriage and then apply for a marriage visa.

 Thailand Retirement Visa